 Why the individual is not to blame

 So how can companies protect against hackers?
-Your aim should be to develop a data security strategy, training plan and reporting and coping infrastructure that empowers your team to make the right decisions and take the right actions.
+Your aim should be to develop a data security strategy, training plan and reporting and coping infrastructure.
+This approach tackles cybersecurity holistically and empowers your team to make the right decisions and take the right actions.

 Staff training must be an ongoing commitment

-Two simple ways you can keep your team on focused include distributing a regular cyber security newsletter highlighting the volume and frequency of attacks your business experiences and appointing a cyber security ambassador for each functional team, to spread the word.
+There are two simple ways you can keep your team focused on cybersecurity.
+First, distribute a regular cybersecurity newsletter highlighting the volume and frequency of attacks your business or industry experiences.
+Also, to spread the word appoint a cybersecurity ambassador for each functional team.

 It’s got to start at the top

 As with any important topic in any business, change needs to be driven from the top.
-You need to find a senior level champion who understands the risks, what you’re doing by way of planning and prevention, and the time and cost needed (especially in the ongoing training) to protect the business.
+You need to find a senior level champion who can lead the discussion to help protect your company from cyberattacks.
+They must understand the risks, what you’re doing by way of planning and prevention, and the time and cost needed (especially in the ongoing training) to strengthen cybersecurity.

-When making the case for how to protect your business from cyber attacks talk to your executives in a language they understand and use the many examples of security breaches you’ll find reported in the press and online.
+When making the case for how to protect your business, talk to your executives in a language they understand.
+It may be helpful to use examples of security breaches you’ll find reported in the press and online.

 Password best practices

-We all complain about the number and variety of passwords we have to remember but they matter and are a fundamental building block of your security plan.
+We all complain about the various complex passwords we have to remember, but a strong password is vital to blocking potential hackers.
+Passwords are great way to start securing your devices and provide a fundamental building block to your security plan.
 Make sure your team consider these pointers when they create strong passwords:

 - Is it long enough?
-Longer passwords are exponentially harder to crack and should contain at least eight characters.
+Longer passwords are exponentially harder to crack; it should contain minimum eight characters.

 - Does it use multiple character sets?
 Each character set (uppercase, lowercase, numerals, symbols) adds another layer of complexity.